Cj4y/Bunnyhug/README.md

 * [More details available on the Wiki](https://github.com/Cj4y/Bunnyhug/wiki)

 #### Important to note:***
 The original application with Ruby language with a PostgreSQL database using Rails and ReactJS was rewritten due to the numerous difficulties and complexity of writing an API between Rails and ReactJS.
-It had a different authentication method.
+It had a different authentication method, awt tokens.

 #### The most recent version built with ReactJS, Firebase is on branch [**rewrite**](https://github.com/Cj4y/Bunnyhug/tree/rewrite)
 #### The version built with ReactJS and Ruby on Rails in on branch [**featureItem**](https://github.com/Cj4y/Bunnyhug/tree/featureItem)